PIX3LFLUX/HSmartKArt-EE/README.md

 may be used to develop Python applications for analyzing, visualizing and recording the CAN data received with the Paho MQTT Python library.

+The installation scripts are interactive so be aware that user input is required at certain points of the installation.
+For the CAN-to-MQTT Bridge installation script following user input is required:
+* MQTT Client ID
+For the Server installtion script follwoing user input is required:
+* The certbot tool needs some user information to create a certificate
+* Password for JupyterLab

 ### Prerequisites

 For correct execution of the installation scripts make sure the following environment variables